 What transportation is provided?

-Pick up from Dulles airport or the Martinsburg, WV train station is provided within business hours.
+Pick up from Dulles airport or the Martinsburg, WV train station is provided during business hours and must be coordinated with PBF staff.
 The PBF is within walking distance to downtown Winchester.
 Uber and Lyft are available, as well as local taxi companies.
 Winchester has some public transit, but it is not always convenient; residents may coordinate with staff on local transportation needs once here.

 What is expected of me while attending the Peter Bullough Foundation?

 We have created an environment untethered from normal responsibilities for you to work in; we hope you’ll invest time and energy into creating and practicing your art.
-You are not expected to donate art to the PBF at the end of your time here, but we do hope that you’ll choose to participate in some local events while in Winchester.
-If you’re interested, staff are happy to help coordinate a workshop or talk, connecting you with the local community.
-We also hope that you’ll share your work and process through conversations with the other residents, staff, local artists, and community.
+You are not expected to donate art to the PBF at the end of your time here, but we do ask that you give back to the local community in some way while here.
+Staff are happy to help coordinate a workshop or talk or connect you with other local organizations.
 Finally, while you’re here, we ask that you respect the PBF’s collections and property, as well as that of other residents and our neighbors.
 Disrespectful and disruptive behavior will not be tolerated and could result in being asked to leave early.

 What art stores are available locally?

 There are no specialized art stores nearby beyond Michael’s.
 Feel free to bring supplies with you or coordinate with PBF staff to have supplies delivered as you need them.
-Nearby are fabric stores, lumberyards, and hardware stores.
+The arefabric stores, lumberyards, and hardware stores nearby.